zhanggyb/BlendInt/README.md

 use the same color schemes.
 But BlendInt is not a copy of Blender interface code, it's totally rewritten and improved with some new
 technologies:

+- It's based on new OpenGL API (3.3) because the legacy OpenGL APIs were removed.
 - It's OOP designed and written by C++, every widget is now a C++ object, you can use the pre-defined Button, Slider, Menu, etc or subclass one of them and customize it easily.
-- It use CppEvent (http://code.google.com/p/cpp-events/) to provide a fast Event/Delegate (signal/slot) mechanism.
+- It use [CppEvent](http://code.google.com/p/cpp-events/) to provide a fast Event/Delegate (signal/slot) mechanism.
-- It's based on new OpenGL API (3.3) because the legacy OpenGL APIs were removed.
 - It just need a OpenGL Context, so theoretically you can integrate it in any other OpenGL Window or GUI toolkit, for example, Glut, GLFW, Qt, Gtk, Cocoa.
 Currently BlendInt use GLFW to display and manage a